Doppelkopf: General principles

-In every game, there are two parties, called Re and Kontra.
-To win, the Re team normally has to achieve 121 points or more; Kontra wins when Re fails to do so.
+In every game, there are two teams, the Re team and the Contra team.
+To win, Re normally has to achieve 121 points or more; Contra wins when Re fails to do so.

 Preparation

-Each player is dealt 12 cards (or 10 in the 40-card variant).
-After the cards are dealt, the type of game is determined.
-In non-tournament play, it is assumed that a normal game will be played and any player desiring a different game simply says so.
-In tournament games, a more complicated method is used to prevent players from gaining information about their opponents' hands.
+Each player is dealt 12 cards (or 10 in the 'sharp' 40-card version).
+After the cards are dealt, the type of game or contract is determined.
+In non-tournament play, it is assumed that a 'normal game' will be played and any player desiring a different game simply says so.
+In tournament games, a stricter procedure is used to prevent players from gaining information about their opponents' hands.

-The types of contracts that can be played only differ in which cards are considered trumps.
-When a player declares a game other than the normal game, that player alone is Re and must play against the other three players who form Kontra.
-These non-standard games are, therefore, called solo games.
+The types of contract that can be played only differ in which cards are considered trumps.
+When a player declares a game other than the normal game, that player alone is Re and must play against the other three players who form Contra.
+These non-standard games are, therefore, called 'solo games'.

-In the normal game, the players who hold the queens of clubs (Die Alten = "the old women" or "the elders") or obers of acorns constitute Re, while the other two are Kontra.
+In the normal game, the players who hold the queens of clubs (Die Alten = "the old women" or "the elders") or Obers of acorns constitute Re, while the other two are Kontra.
 In these games, the actual teams are not known from the start.
-When a player has both queens of clubs or obers of acorns, that player declares a marriage (Hochzeit).
+When a player has both queens of clubs or Obers of acorns, that player declares a Wedding (Hochzeit).